A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Introduction

-\textbf{Contribution.} In this work, \textbf{(1)} we address the underlying fallacies of Kernelized Convex Clustering (KCC), where data points are projected to a Hilbert space $\mathcal{H}$, and subsequently, convex clustering is performed on the projected data points.
+\paragraph{Contribution.} Our contribution are succinctly outlined as: \begin{enumerate} \item We address the underlying fallacies of Kernelized Convex Clustering (KCC), where data points are projected to a Hilbert space $\mathcal{H}$, and subsequently, convex clustering is performed on the projected data points.
 We propose an alternate algorithm that leverages vanilla convex clustering itself to solve the problem effectively.
-The convexity property of the optimization leads to a unique minimizer, which we approximate after several iterations of our Alternating Direction Method of Multipliers (ADMM) \citep{OPT-003} based algorithm.
+The convexity property of the optimization leads to a unique minimizer, which we approximate after several iterations of our Alternating Direction Method of Multipliers (ADMM) based algorithm \citep{10.1561/2400000003}.
 As an interesting consequence, this method naturally leads to an embedding in a finite lower-dimensional vector space, whose convex clustering turns out to be equivalent to the kernel convex clustering of the original data.

-Subsequently, \textbf{(2)} we study KCC from a theoretical aspect, establishing its convergence and providing finite sample bounds on the iterates and the ground truths.
+\item We study KCC from a theoretical aspect, establishing its convergence and providing finite sample bounds on the iterates and the ground truths.
 Further, the statistical properties of the finite-dimensional embedding are vividly discussed.
 This analysis provides certain interesting insights into its underlying structure and its relationship with the projected data points.
 This aids in identifying patterns that can enhance both the performance and interpretability of the model.
-We offer proof sketches in the Section \ref{kcc_theory_sketch} and provide extensive derivations in the Section \ref{kcc_complete_proofs} of the Appendix.
-Finally, we compare our method with various state-of-the-art clustering algorithms and obtain impressive performances on various benchmark datasets.
+We discuss some theoretical details in Section~\ref{sec:theory} and provide extensive derivations in Section 3 of the Appendix.
+Finally, we compare our method with various state-of-the-art clustering algorithms and obtain impressive performances on various benchmark datasets. \end{enumerate}